harshitkaran1234/assignment1ai/README.md

 This programme will print an 8X8 2d matrix which will denote whether a queen is present or not at that particular position.
 Index value "1" means that the queen is placed on that point.
 This code has used UCS(ie BFS).

-This was the first assignment, that's why at first I had mailed this to Mam.
-But before evaluation, I uploaded this code in the GitHub repository.